Retatrutide Side Effects: Safety and Management Guide

 A close-up of a person's wrist wearing a smartwatch displaying a white heart icon and an increasing heart rate graph on a black screen.

-Other Side Effects to Monitor
+Other Side Effects Observed in Trials

 An illustration of a stylized liver in orange and green, next to a green shield with a white checkmark, symbolizing liver protection or wellness.